DK-Hostmaster/preactivation-service-specification/README.md

 ## Additional Information

-More information and the latest revision of this specification are available at the DK Hostmaster website:
+More information and the latest revision of this specification are available at [the DK Hostmaster website]((https://www.dk-hostmaster.dk/english/tech-notes/pre-activation/).

-* [preact-service-central][preact-service-central]

 # Data Sheet